bcgov/wps-active/README.md

 # Sentinel-2 NRT active fire mapping

+Huge thanks to NRCAN for access to their AWS mirror of Sentinel-2 products!

 Currently this repo only reflects data download
 ```
 # sync and process all mirrored images for one date e.g. Jun 3rd, 2023